craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 When I came home from work two days hence this sign was waiting for me.

-> To: Dad - Division by next summer pretty pleze — <cite>Zev</cite>
+> To: Dad - Division by next summer pretty pleze — <cite>Zev ☺</cite>

 I was more than a little pleased to see how excited he was to learn.
 Learning is among my favorite things and he clearly has that in him as well.

 On July 19th, 2017 (5 weeks after the happy note was posted on the fence) I was listening to NPR's afternoon show, *All Things Considered*.
 They were running a [story](https://www.npr.org/2017/07/19/538092649/say-goodbye-to-x-y-should-community-colleges-abolish-algebra) about California community colleges dropping their intermediate algebra requirement.
 Ostensibly, the reason they were removing this requirement was to increase graduation rates.
 The Chancellor, Eloy Ortiz Oakley, went on to say that there were racial differences in success in algebra but it was not caused by a cognitive deficit.
 The evidence he asserts for this is that he can teach minorities other math topics that are “just as rigorous” as algebra with “better” results.

-If more people can pass test A than can pass test B, that is the definition of less rigorous, is it not?
+If more people can pass test A than can pass test B, that is the definition of less rigorous is it not?

 > this economy — which is unforgiving of those students who don't have a credential — the biggest barrier for them is this algebra requirement.
 It's what has kept them from achieving a credential — <cite>Oakley</cite>

-The solution is clear to him, remove the offending requirement, and graduation rates will go up.
-He recognizes that there is a signalling component to these credentials because he goes to great pains to say the new formulation is “just as rigorous” and when asked if he is just taking the easy way out by removing the challenge from the curriculum he says, “nothing could be further from the truth”.
+The solution is clear to him, remove the offending requirement and graduation rates will go up.
+He recognizes that there is a signalling component to these credentials because he goes to great pains to say the new formulation is “just as rigorous”.
+When asked if he is just taking the easy way out by removing the challenge from the curriculum he says, “nothing could be further from the truth”.
 He is right about that part, at least.
 Nothing could be further from the truth.
 Removing challenging topics from the curriculum is the easy way out.
 I will discuss why this is a problem later.

 My immediate response to this story was despair.
 Apparently, educators had lost the plot.
 It seems to me there are three options here to consider here.